COALAIP/coalaip-http-api/README.md

 - BigchainDB: http://localhost:9984/api/v1
 - MongoDB: localhost:27017

 Depending on your configuration though.
-See your `.env` file.
+See your `.env` file or if you haven't created it yet, checkout and copy our [.env_template](./.env_template).

-### Settings

-The API server can be configured with a number of environment variables [see .env_template](./.env_template).

 ## REST API
 ### Query for a Composition

-GET api/v1/compositions?name=Crystallize
+`GET api/v1/compositions?name=Crystallize`

 NOTE: You can use all sorts of query strings and mix them up.